 As a coalition of some 30 partner organizations, CAN's principal founding purpose was to support the so-called “100 Hours” legislative agenda outlined by the Democrat-controlled 110th Congress which first convened in January 2007.
 That agenda—whose name derived from the Democrats' pledge to pursue a particular set of priorities within its first 100 business hours—sought specifically to “increase the minimum wage, lift the prohibition on Medicare negotiating with pharmaceutical companies for lower prescription drug prices …, cut the interest rate on student loans in half to make college more affordable, and end tax breaks for big oil companies and invest new resources into alternative sources of energy.”
 CAN aimed to unite “progressive voices from across America” to “champion these issues and pass them into law as a down payment on advancing a broader agenda for American families.”

 To justify its support for this agenda, CAN cited the findings of studies conducted mostly by the Center for American Progress, a George Soros-created think tank whose leading figures at that time included Hillary Clinton and John Podesta.
-To a lesser degree, CAN also buttressed its positions with research published by Americans United for Change and the National Women’s Law Center.

 The CAN coalition was led by Americans United for Change, the Campaign for America’s Future (CAF), and USAction.
 When CAF co-director Robert Borosage co-chaired CAN's initial meeting on December 6, 2006, he told those in attendance: “Democrats [a month earlier] ran the most populist elections in memory.
 We need to make sure the Democrats deliver on their promises, and that the 100 Hours Agenda is just the first step in creating an economy that works for working people."